Independent Environmental Monitoring Program: SRB Technologies

 Focus on health

 Several studies involving SRBT were carried out as part of our tritium studies project.
-The radiation dose from tritium among people living near the SRBT facility is not only well below the public dose limit of 1 mSv, but also negligible compared to natural background radiation (an average of about 1.8 mSv/year).
+The radiation dose from tritium among people living near the SRBT facility is well below the public dose limit of 1 mSv, which is negligible compared to natural background radiation (approximately 1.8 mSv/year).
 There is little evidence to suggest that increased cancer incidence or mortality occurs in populations exposed to tritium at current environmental or occupational levels.

 Conclusions

-Our IEMP results from 2013, 2014, 2015, 2018 and 2021 are consistent with the results submitted by SRBT, supporting our assessment that the licensee’s environmental protection program is effective.
-The results add to the body of evidence that people and the environment in the vicinity of the SRBT facility are protected and that there are no anticipated health impacts.
+Our IEMP results from 2013, 2014, 2015, 2018, 2021 and 2024 are consistent with the results submitted by SRB, supporting our assessment that the licensee’s environmental protection program is effective.
+The results add to the body of evidence that people and the environment in the vicinity of the SRB Technologies site are protected and that there are no anticipated health impacts from the operation of the facilities on the site.

 Related links